Why PLCs Are the Highest-Value Target in OT

 PLC Hardening Strategies

 Despite the structural challenges, meaningful security improvements are achievable without requiring major capital investment or operational disruption.
+In our work at Beacon Security, the following controls consistently deliver the most impact.

 1. Network Isolation and Micro-Segmentation